Tynemouth: Transport

-Maintaining transport links between Tynemouth and Newcastle is Tynemouth Metro station, originally opened in 1882 as a mainline station catering for the thousands of holiday-makers who flocked to the Tynemouth beaches.
+The station opened originally in 1882, as a main line station catering for the thousands of holiday-makers who flocked to the Tynemouth beaches.
 Its ornate Victorian ironwork canopies have earned it Grade II listed status.
-They were restored in 2012, and the station now provides a venue for a weekend "flea market", book fairs, craft displays, coffee shops, restaurants, exhibitions and other events.
+They were restored in 2012 and the station now provides a venue for a weekend flea market, book fairs, craft displays, coffee shops, restaurants, exhibitions and other events.